php-fig/per-coding-style/spec.md

 ## 9. Enumerations

-Enumerations MUST follow the same guidelines as classes, except where otherwise noted here.
+Enumerations (enums) MUST follow the same guidelines as classes, except where otherwise noted here.

-Methods in Enumerations MUST follow the same guidelines as methods in classes.
-Non-public methods MUST use `private` instead of `protected`.
+Methods in enums MUST follow the same guidelines as methods in classes.
+Non-public methods MUST use `private` instead of `protected`, as enums do not support inheritance.

-In the case of a backed enum, there MUST NOT be a space between the enum name and colon, and there MUST be exactly one space between the colon and the backing type.
+When using a backed enum, there MUST NOT be a space between the enum name and colon, and there MUST be exactly one space between the colon and the backing type.
+This is consistent with the style for return types.

-Enumeration cases MUST use CamelCase capitalization.
+Enum case declarations MUST use CamelCase capitalization.
+Enum case declarations MUST be on their own line.

 Constants in Enumerations MAY use either CamelCase or UPPER_CASE capitalization.
 CamelCase is RECOMMENDED, so that it is consistent with cases.

-No more than one case is permitted per line.

 ```php
 enum Suit: string